Many of the FAQ’s here still apply to earlier versions of uniCenta oPOS

 - From us – The latest uniCenta oPOS is only available from this site to our support customers who also enjoy:

 - Bonus app’s like Web Reports, Remote Order Display and Order Pop

 With both versions you get a “full-blown” commercial-grade app’ that’s up there with some of the best.
 We’re often told it’s heaps better than lots of other POS systems that cost money (remember we are only asking you to contribute to our time and costs).

 uniCenta oPOS is capable of holding thousands of products, running unlimited transactions and is multi-location, multi-terminal and multi-user.
 The only limitation we can think of is how big is your hardware budget.

-What’s more you can install and run it on 1 to unlimited number of machines, give it away to friends to help their business or even bundle it with your own POS hardware solution for your customers .
+What’s more you can install and run it on 1 to an unlimited number of machines, give it away to friends to help their business or even bundle it with your own POS hardware solution for your customers .

 One payment – it’s a contribution to our time and costs to provide this service to you.
 One download.
 Unlimited use.

 That’s what the GNU GPL3 license gives you and what we mean by free.

 There are no costly license renewal issues nor charges for future upgrades (freely available too by the way).